uku/Unblock-Youku/README.md

 [Chiara De Liberato](http://www.chiaradeliberato.it/) - Italian and English translations

-Please [visit this page](http://uku.im/contributors) for more contributers.
+Please visit [this page](http://uku.im/contributors) for more contributers, and [this page](http://uku.im/translators) for our translators.

 ___